luckyturtle/solana_nft_marketplace/README.md

 - **Creating/Minting** non-fungible tokens;
 - and **Visualizing** NFTs in a standard way across wallets and applications.
+- Randomized Artworks are generated with certain rarity from Assets
 - Connect several wallets
 - Fullscreen mode
 - Cross platform